cadorn/firephp-orchestra/README.md

 Instructions
 ============

+**NOTE: Before you use this in a live application see security note below!**

   1. Create an account at [http://orchestra.io/](http://orchestra.io/).
   2. Deploy this demo app by going to [https://my.orchestra.io/apps/create/free](https://my.orchestra.io/apps/create/free) and using `git://github.com/cadorn/firephp-orchestra.git` for the _Repo URL_.
   3. Install [DeveloperCompanion](http://developercompanion.com/) to use as a _FirePHP_ client.